fenbf/cpp17features/readme.md

 todo...

-###Structured Bindings
+### Decomposition declarations

 [P0217R3](http://wg21.link/p0217r3)

 | GCC: 7.0 | Clang: 4.0 | MSVC: not yet |
 |---------:|------------|------------|

 Helps when using tuples as a return type.
 It will automatically create variables and `tie` them.
-More details in [P0144R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0144r0.pdf)
+More details in [P0144R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0144r0.pdf).
+Was originally called "structured bindings".

 For example: